DrMemCS/drmem/doc/driver-api.md

 For read-only devices:

-- [ ] Driver registers device (name, type, etc.), as read-only, with framework.
+- [X] Driver registers device (name, type, etc.), as read-only, with framework.
 Receives a handle to send readings.
-- [ ] The handle delivers readings directly to the storage backend.
+- [X] The handle delivers readings directly to the storage backend.

 For settable devices:

-- [ ] Driver registers device (name, type, etc.), as settable, with framework.
+- [X] Driver registers device (name, type, etc.), as settable, with framework.
 Receives a handle to send readings and a handle to receive settings.
-- [ ] The send handle delivers readings directly to the storage backend.
 - [ ] The setting handle will return incoming settings.

 To read a device: